 We’ve also produced a number of whitepapers with details on the effect of these new strategies.
 Free versions of the papers, without footnotes or references are available for download below.
-The complete documents, available, for a fee may be purchased with a credit card, as well.
+The complete documents are available for a fee as indicated below.

 -2018 Alternative Workplace Strategies Fifth Biennial Benchmarking Study

 This report summarizes the findings of a survey fielded in 2017.
 It represents a continuation of a study initiated by an organization known as NewWOW (New Ways of Working) in 2008.
 With support from Haworth, Inc., similar surveys were fielded by NewWOW again in 2009, 2011, and 2013.
 The purpose of the survey, from the beginning, has been to benchmark workplace strategies and practices and…

 An unfamiliar concept 10 years ago and poorly understood even now, coworking is one of the fastest-growing sectors of the commercial real estate market.
 In the few years since the concept began to take hold, the industry has grown to include more than 11,000 shared workspaces around the globe.
 While major U.S. and U.K. coworking markets are beginning to show signs of maturity, the demand…